idiles/taskapp/README.txt

 Development guidelines
 ======================

-- Use third party projects
+- Respect other people work and use third party projects
 - Don't forget to

     $ ../bin/python manage.py test